Succession season 4: Filming

-Production on the ten-episode fourth season began in New York City on June 27, 2022, with Mark Mylod directing the first episode.
+Principal photography for season 4 began in New York City on June 27, 2022, with Mark Mylod directing the first episode.
 Mylod then directed three more of the ten episodes, with the others being directed by Becky Martin, Lorene Scafaria, Andrij Parekh, Lorene Scafaria, and directing team Shari Springer Berman & Robert Pulcini.
-In October 2022, it was confirmed that filming occurred in western Norway, including locations such as the Atlantic Ocean Road, Romsdalen Gondola, Eggen Restaurant, and Juvet Landscape Hotel, as part of a storyline involving Skarsgård's character.
-Los Angeles and Barbados also served as filming locations for the fourth season.
-On January 16, 2023, during an interview with Entertainment Weekly, star Matthew Macfadyen stated: “We've got another month or so” left of filming.
+Patrick Capone served as cinematographer on 6 episodes and Katelin Arizmendi on 4 episodes.
+Los Angeles and New York City were the most prominent filming locations in addition to international locations.